 Existing connection terms: Any existing terms and conditions applying to you and the connection of the premises to the network (except for standard terms which have effect by virtue of statute or pursuant to a contract with an electricity supplier, or which an electricity supplier procured your acceptance of) will apply instead of the National Terms of Connection to the extent that the two are inconsistent.

-Interpretation: In this section, the term “premises” includes any land, building, structure or electrical installation, and is a reference to the premises to which these terms apply; the term “network” means, for each connection at the premises, the licensed electricity distribution network through which electricity is conveyed to, and from, that connection; and the term “network operator” means the licensed electricity distributor for the network.
+Interpretation: In this section, the term “premises” includes any land, building, structure or electrical installation, including a license exempt distribution system, and is a reference to the premises to which these terms apply; the term “network” means, for each connection at the premises, the licensed electricity distribution network through which electricity is conveyed to, and from, that connection; and the term “network operator” means the licensed electricity distributor for the network.

 SECTION 2